 As described in greater detail in note 4 to the consolidated financial statements included in this Quarterly Report on Form 10-Q, TeamStaff GS is seeking approval from the Federal government for additional gross profit on retroactive billing rate increases associated with certain of its government contracts.
 These adjustments are due to changes in the contracted wage determination rates for covered contract employees.
-At December 31, 2008, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million.
+At March 31, 2009, the amount of the remaining accounts receivable with the DVA approximates \$9.3 million.
 TeamStaff is currently negotiating a final amount related to gross profit on these adjustments.
-Accordingly, the Company may be able to recognize additional revenues in future periods if the approval for the additional amounts is obtained.
+As such, there may be additional revenues recognized in future periods if the approval for the additional amounts is obtained.
 The ranges of revenue and gross profit are estimated to be between \$0.4 million and \$0.7 million.
-At present, the Company expects to collect such amounts in the fiscal quarter ending March 31, 2009.
-However, because these amounts are subject to government review, no assurances can be given that we will receive any additional billings from these contracts or that if additional amounts are received, that the amount will be within the range specified above.
+At present, the Company expects to collect such amounts by the end of the current fiscal year.
+Because these amounts are subject to government review, no assurances can be given that we will receive any additional billings from these contracts or that if additional amounts are received, that the amount will be within the range specified above.